 How the artist got it

 Eric Clapton gave Richards the guitar for his 27th birthday in December 1970.
-This origin story appears in Fender's official write-up, in Guitar World's coverage, and in the museum label text reproduced from the 2019 "Play It Loud" exhibit.
-The timing was significant: Richards was about to leave England for France with the Rolling Stones to begin the sessions that would become Exile on Main St.
+This origin story appears in Fender's official write-up, in Guitar World's coverage, and in the museum label text reproduced from the 2019 "Play It Loud" exhibit at The Met.
+The timing placed the guitar in Richards' hands just as the Stones were heading to France for the Nellcôte sessions.

 Ownership timeline